 Couples & Relationship Counselling in Jakarta

-Couples Therapy in Jakarta
+Relational Support in Jakarta

 Who I Work With

-- LGBTQI+ couples seeking a respectful and inclusive therapeutic space
+expressing their emotions in English and seek a Western-style counselling approach—direct, and evidence-based.- LGBTQI+ couples seeking a respectful and inclusive therapeutic space

 About Vi & Approach